The Best Way to Insure an Old Car

-The insurance industry’s bar for what qualifies as a classic car is pretty high -- and your beloved 1980’s “hot rod” that you’ve driven into the ground probably doesn’t meet the mark.
+Decide if your car is a classic.
+The insurance industry’s bar for what qualifies as a classic car is pretty high—and your beloved 1980’s “hot rod” that you’ve driven into the ground probably doesn’t meet the mark.
 A classic car is one that is envied by collectors, stored safely, driven only by super-safe drivers, and is not your primary mode of transportation: in other words, a car that is more for show than for any practical purpose.
-To see if your car qualifies as a classic car, check out Hagerty Insurance’s list of vehicles that qualify.

 If you have a car that is beloved by thieves, if you’re an unsafe driver, or if you don’t have the best safety and anti-theft features -- which older cars do tend to lack -- then your premiums will likely be higher.
 The rest of the factors that go into a premium, such as your age, location, and driving history, will impact insurance rates for old and new vehicles alike.